voldown/ConDAO/README.md

     4. transfers `CDT` to the homeowner of the sold unit
 - homeowner (condo unit owner)
     1. receives the corresponding `CONDO` NFT and certain amount of `CDT` from estate developer
-    2. delegates CDTs as votes to themselves
+    2. delegates `CDT` as votes to themselves
     3. submits a proposal
     4. votes for a proposal
     5. executes a proposal